RetroMaximus/crudeirc/README.md

 CrudeIRC is a lightweight, Tkinter-based IRC client designed for minimalism and functionality.
 It supports multiple servers, proxy integration, and various UI customization options to enhance user experience.

+This client is not complete by any means and very much a *WIP*

 Features

 Multi-Server Support: Connect to multiple IRC servers and switch between them seamlessly.